latchset/kryoptic/README.md

     $ CONFDIR=/etc cargo build

-For FIPS module, you need to generate hmac checksum:
+For the FIPS build, you need to generate the hmac checksum:

     $ ./misc/hmacify.sh target/release/libkryoptic_pkcs11.so